Today we will discover Pier One at the Port of Malaga, the second most important cruise terminal in Spain.

 Cruise & Ferry Terminal

-The port of Malaga is currently the departure, arrival and stopover point for the most prestigious cruise companies in the world, being the second most important cruise port in Spain.
+The port of Malaga is currently the departure, arrival and stopover point for the most prestigious cruise companies in the world.
+It is the second most important cruise port in Spain.

-It has a modern terminal from where there is also a ferry line to Melilla for passengers and vehicles.
+It has a modern terminal.
+From there is also a ferry line to Melilla for passengers and vehicles.

-The terminal has its own free open-air car park and there is a shuttle bus that takes cruise passengers to the centre about 2.8 km away.
+The terminal has its own free open-air car park.
+There is a shuttle bus that takes cruise passengers to the centre about 2.8 km away.

 If you prefer to stroll, it’s a nice walk to see the docked cruise ships, one of the city’s landmarks, the Malaga lighthouse and finally we arrive at Pier One.